lyulouisa/Website_AIHQ_rating/docs/source/windows.rst

        conda create -n aihqenv python=3.11.3

-   *note that aihqenv is the name of your environment.
+   *Note that aihqenv is the name of your environment.
 You can replace it with any name of your choosing.*

 3. Activate the environment: ::